Yahya-rabii/Air-Bnb-CLONE/README.md

     docker-compose up

     Open a web browser and go to http://localhost:3000/ to access the application frontend.
-    Open a web browser and go to http://localhost:8080/ to test the application API Endpoints.
+    Open a web browser or a API development tool and test the application API Endpoints on http://localhost:8080/ .
-    Open a web browser and go to http://localhost:8080/ to access PhpMyadmin interface .
+    Open a web browser and go to http://localhost:8081/ to access PhpMyadmin interface .

 ## Usage